Closing and reopening your Practice

 Water quality:

 Should be of a potable standard as outlined by the Australian Drinking Water Guidelines (updated August 2018) which stipulates that the number of bacteria in water used as a coolant or irrigant for non-surgical dental procedures should be less than 200 CFU/ml (colony forming units/ml).
-It is important that you check your water quality using either a commercially available dip slide kits or processing samples through a NATA certified laboratory.
+It is important that you check your water quality using either a commercially available kits e.g. a dip slide kit or processing samples through a NATA certified laboratory.
 Ensure all lines are included in the sample.

 Chlorine/Chloramine levels measurement: